NrgXnat/xnat-docker-compose/README.md

 $ docker compose up -d
 ```

-Note that at this point, if you go to `localhost` (or the domain for your server) in your browser you won't see a working web application.
+Note that at this point, if you go to `localhost` (or the domain name for your server) in your browser you won't see a working web application.
 It takes a couple minutes to initialize the database, and you can follow progress by reading the docker compose log of the server:

 ```
 $ docker-compose logs -f --tail=20 xnat-web